mnot/I-D/rfc5785bis/draft.md

 ## Scoping Applications

-This memo does not specify the scope of applicability of metadata or policy obtained from a well-known URI, and does not specify how to discover a well-known URI for a particular application.
+This memo does not specify the scope of applicability for the information obtained from a well-known URI, and does not specify how to discover a well-known URI for a particular application.

 Individual applications using this mechanism must define both aspects; if this is not specified,